ivogeorg/msl-clang-002/README.md

 ### Output

-For each input file `input01.txt`, generate an output file in the same directory, called `myoutput01.txt`. **No ground-truth file will be provided for this assignment.** The output should be an alphabetized list of unique lower-case words and their counts in the file, as follows:
+For each input file `input01.txt`, generate an output file in the same directory, called `myoutput01.txt`. **No ground-truth files will be provided for this assignment.
+Consider using your code from C PA 1 to generate them.** The output should be an alphabetized list of unique lower-case words and their counts in the file, as follows:

 ```
 one: 4